przemyslawstrojny/BookGym/README.md

 # BookGym
 Simple website that allows you to book a spot in a sports center.

-Written in the concept of MVC without any fremework.
+Written with the use of PHP7 in the concept of MVC without any fremework.

 ![zrzut ekranu 206](https://user-images.githubusercontent.com/37346473/40887018-3899d68c-6742-11e8-94ae-da5e2e8d3a0b.png)